Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 	_Project template pages in a mobile device_

 1. The new template also uses the **Viewport meta tag**.
 Most mobile browsers define a width for a virtual browser window or "viewport", which is larger than the actual width of the mobile device.
 This enables mobile browsers to display the entire web page inside the virtual display.
 The **Viewport meta tag** allows web developers to set the width, height and scale of the browser area on mobile devices**.** The ASP.NET MVC 4 template for Mobile Applications sets the viewport to the device width ("width=device-width") in the layout template (_Views\Shared\_Layout.cshtml_), so that all the pages will have their viewport set to the device screen width.
-Notice that the Viewport tag will not change the default browser view.
+Notice that the Viewport meta tag will not change the default browser view.

-1. Open **_Layout.cshtml**, located in the **Views | Shared** folder, and comment the Viewport tag.
+1. Open **_Layout.cshtml**, located in the **Views | Shared** folder, and comment the Viewport meta tag.
 Run the application, if not already opened, and check out the differences.

 	````HTML
 	...